Red-Flag Monthly Calendar

 - Increasing thoughts/deliberations about suicide occur from an inability to cope with the pressures of academic and social expectations.

-- Anxiety develops because of the realization that the year is ending and a deficiency in a number of academic areas still exists.
+- Anxiety develops from the realization that the year is ending and that a deficiency in several academic areas still exists.

-- Finals pressures are at a critical level with papers, take-home exams and studying.
-Some of the major effects of the pressure include: increased use of coffee, no-doz, vivarin, and amphetamines; and increase or decrease in alcohol consumption.
+- Finals pressure is at a critical level, with papers, take-home exams, and studying.
+Some of the major effects of the pressure include: increased use of coffee, No-Doz, Vivarin, and amphetamines, and an increase or decrease in alcohol consumption.
 Less sleep and a lower tolerance level with friends/peers.

-- Senior job panic about employment (or lack of) increases as well as trying to determine how to finance oneself until the first paycheck arrives.
+- Senior job panic about employment (or lack thereof) increases, as does the effort to determine how to finance oneself until the first paycheck arrives.

 - Summer job pressures increase for those who have not yet found one.